Back to the basics of personal finance

 To stand out from the crowded space that is becoming the personal finance blogosphere, many bloggers try and avoid basic topics that have already been covered to death on other blogs.
 They look for new ideas to share that are both thought-provoking and controversial to help get them noticed.

 There’s nothing wrong with presenting contrarian views, it wouldn’t be much fun if we all just agreed on everything without debate.
 But the problem with avoiding widely covered topics is that you’re ignoring 90% of the pillars that make up personal finance.
 Good financial advice starts with the basics of not spending more than you earn, having some short term and long term financial goals, and then saving a portion of your income to help you achieve these goals.

 As I said earlier, more people are looking online for financial ideas and advice.
 They are looking for answers to solve a specific problem.
-If you have written helpful articles that solves their problem they will likely find your article in their search engine results.
-If they enjoy your unique point of view, they might stick around and become a regular reader.
-People probably aren’t searching for what kind of superhero costume you think your favourite blogger should wear, or why your investment account is like molten lava.
+If you have written helpful articles that solve their problem they will likely find your article in their search engine results.
+If they enjoy your unique point of view, they might stick around and become regular readers.
+People probably aren’t searching for what kind of superhero costume you think your favorite blogger should wear, or why your investment account is like molten lava.